openstack/nova/doc/source/contributor/api-ref-guideline.rst

   - Added

-    - Microversion that the API has been added
+    - Microversion in which the API has been added

   - Changed behavior